Approximately Dual and Pseudo-Dual Probabilistic Frames: Pseudo-Dual Probabilistic Frames

 The mixed operator between $\{{\bf f}_i\}_{i=1}^4$ and $\{{\bf g}_i\}_{i=1}^4$ is given by $\sum\limits_{i=1}^4 {\bf f}_i {\bf g}_i^t = $, which is not invertible.
 This example shows that a frame and a permutation of that frame need not be pseudo-duals of each other.

-Furthermore, arbitrary non-atomic probabilisitic frames are not necessarily pseudo-duals.
+Furthermore, arbitrary non-atomic probabilistic frames are not necessarily pseudo-duals.
 Let $\mu$ be any probabilistic frame on $\R$ with zero mean and non-zero second moment, like the standard Gaussian measure.
-Then the mixed frame operator of $\mu$ with itself with respect to the product measure $\mu \otimes \mu$ is not invertible, since
+Then the mixed frame operator of $\mu$ with itself regarding the product measure $\mu \otimes \mu$ is not invertible, since

 Similarly to \cref{DualIsFrame}, we claim that a pseudo-dual probabilistic frame is a probabilistic frame.
 We also obtain an uncertainty principle and a similar relationship between optimal frame bounds for a probabilistic frame and its pseudo-duals.
 The proof is omitted since the argument is the same as in \cref{DualIsFrame}.